Frequently Asked Questions

 12. I need to find another home for my cat/dog - will you take them?

 As a no-kill shelter, the Sequoia Humane Society can only take in as many animals as we currently have space for.
 We would be happy to take some information about your pet and place them on our waiting list.
 As other animals are adopted and space becomes available we will call you to schedule an intake appointment for a temperament evaluation.
 There is a surrender fee -- $50 for cats and $75 for dogs under 50Lbs, if over it will be $125.
-We test all cats and kittens for feline leukemia and feline AIDS and dogs for heart-worm and distemper - these tests cost an additional $25, unless you can provide proof of a negative test result from a veterinarian dated within the past 30 days.
+We test all cats and kittens for feline leukemia and feline AIDS and dogs for heart-worm - these tests cost an additional $25, unless you can provide proof of a negative test result from a veterinarian dated within the past 30 days.
 In certain cases these fees may be waived, for example, if you have proof from your veterinarian that your dog has been on heart-worm medication and has been vaccinated.

 We can also put a picture and description of your pet on our 'private adoptions' webpage to help you re-home them directly.
 Other ways you might try to re-home your pet is by contacting the Friends for Life Matchmaker Program at 442-5999, and by posting signs at local vet hospitals, pet stores, in the newspaper, and at your place of work.

 We are a small shelter and cannot take in every animal that is in need of a home.
 As a last resort you can contact the Humboldt County Animal Shelter at 840-9132.
 They are not a no-kill facility, but have an excellent track record of placing adoptable pets.